nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Adding records:
   1. This task is of medium difficulty.
 We managed to implement a variety of attribute fields, such as available dates as date ranges, medical qualifications as tags, and regions as enums.
-  2. Given the different attribute data type, transferring these fields into formats adaptable for JSON storage become the main challange.
+  2. Given the different attribute data types, transferring these fields into formats adaptable for JSON storage become the main challenge.
   3. Furthermore, as we made many of the fields optional, making the tracking and recording of fields with `NULL` values compatible with JSON, given the various data types, becomes another challenge.
   4. Despite these challenges, we successfully added comprehensive and flexible record-keeping capabilities to the system.

 2. Deleting records:
   1. This task is of medium difficulty.
 We managed to implement logic checks ensuring the logical correctness of deletion.
 For example, when deleting an elderly record, we also had to delete all of its existing pairs.
 To ensure the accuracy and correctness, we wrote many unit test cases.
   2. Through careful testing and debugging, we successfully implemented a reliable and robust deletion feature.

 3. Pairing feature: